 4. Can I Afford to Make the Payments On-Time?

 Like unsecured personal loans, unsecured business loans often have shorter repayment periods.
 As a result, the loan payments are usually more frequent or larger than the payments on a secured loan (which would probably be monthly payments).
-Of course, this will vary considerably depending on the online lender’s requirements and the size of the loan itself.
+Of course, this will vary considerably depending on the online lender’s requirements, the size of the loan, and the loan term.

 Also, because these loans aren’t secured by collateral, they’re generally more costly than secured loans, if all else is equal.
 In short, you need to consider the cost of any loan and how you’ll pay for it before you can decide if it’ll help your business.

 Conclusion: Consider Unsecured Loans When Researching Business Financing

 Ultimately, if you want to avoid putting up collateral, you’re prepared to sign a personal guarantee, and you can afford it, you should pursue an unsecured loan.
 To know for sure, though, you ultimately need to decide if the risk is worth the reward.
 Essentially, you must ask yourself if the investments you plan on making going to earn or save you more money than the loan will cost?

 If you think they are, then you should consider submitting a loan application for an unsecured business loan!

 To receive your free business financing quote, click the link below:

 Editor’s Note: This post was updated for accuracy and comprehensiveness in May 2021.